ribeaud/WebEngineering/docs/lectures/4/readme.md

 ]
 .right-column[
 1. Ensure that you're synchronized with _upstream_: `git fetch upstream`.
 1. `git checkout feature/inplacecalculator` and have a look at all the artifacts.
-Write corresponding tests.
+Write an _unit_ resp. _integration_ test.
 1. `git checkout feature/validation` and have a look at all the artifacts.
-Write an _unit_ resp. _integration_ test.
+Adapt, extend current tests.
 1. `git checkout feature/i18n` and have a look at all the artifacts.
 1. `git checkout feature/templating` and have a look at all the artifacts.
 1. `git checkout feature/taglib` and have a look at all the artifacts.